jerkos/fateful/README.md

  In some famous languages, we have *Option* and *Result* monad helping user to handle optional values (i.e. None values) and possibly failing computation (Rust, Java, Kotlin...)

- So, this very small Python library implements those monads - Option and Result - providing a way to handle optional values / computation failures in a functional style.
+ So, this very small Python library implements those monads - Option, Result or AsyncResult - providing a way to handle optional values / computation failures in a functional style.

  A focus has been made to typing (but can still be improved of course !)